 Thank you for joining us!

 The Joy in the Law Conference 2018 saw an amazing turn out of over 100 joy-seeking attorneys across the San Francisco Bay Area and beyond!
 The conference might be over but our efforts to bring mindfulness and meaning in the law are not!
-Please stay tuned for future events by bookmarking this page.

 A selection of photos from the event…